Edward Haight (politician)

 Edward Haight (March 26, 1817 - September 15, 1885) was an American politician and businessman from New York City.
-He served in Congress for one term, 1861 to 1863, during the American Civil War.
+He served one term in Congress from 1861 to 1863, during the American Civil War.

 Biography

 Haight was born on Park Place in New York City.
 He attended the common schools and was employed in a countinghouse early in life.
 In 1838, he entered the firm of Cromwell, Haight & Co., dry goods importers on Maiden Lane.

 In 1839, Haight married Sarah Louise Burgoyne, of Charleston, South Carolina.
 He moved to Westchester, New York (now in The Bronx, but then in Westchester County) in 1850.

+Business career

 He was a director of the National Bank of New York.
 He organized the Bank of the Commonwealth of New York City in 1856, and was its president until 1870.
 After 1870, he was in business with his son Edward Jr. in the brokerage firm of Haight & Company on Wall Street.